 - Is there a way to pass a drug test after consuming Delta-8?

 - Is it easy to extract Delta-8-THC from cannabis?

-- How is Delta-8-THC measured and tested?
+- Delta-8-THC testing and measurement.

 - What type of Delta-8-THC products are available?

 What is Delta-8-THC and Why do I need to Know About it?